Lady Gaga Wears Futuristic Pink Bikini & Platform Heels In New Album Art For ‘Chromatica’

 In the first photo, Gaga is wearing a black leather bodysuit with what appears to be a snake around her neck.
 Her left arm is decorated with an armor that has a multitude of black spikes upon it.
 Her nails are long and fierce, painted black and looking like weapons.
 Her right leg is sporting a silver brace that runs its length from her thigh to the bottom of the platform shoe attached to it.
 On the left side, Gaga wears a black leather band attached to a platform shoe.
 These were designed by Cecilio Castrillo, reported The Daily Mail.

-The second image is that of the album art, which consists of a white vinyl record with a bubblegum pink circle in the center.
+The second image is that of the album art, which consists of a white vinyl record with a bubble gum pink circle in the center.
 On the left side is the stylized title of the record and Gaga’s name, but other pertinent information on the label has been blurred out.

 A third share shows Mother Monster in a pink futuristic bikini.
 Her hair is a shocking pink and pulled into a high ponytail.
 Her face fashion is dramatic, with lots of heavy eye makeup and red markings on the apples of both her cheeks, forehead, and chin.
 Feathered shoulder pads give her the look of a large bird.
 Impossibly high-heeled platform shoes feature attached straps that circle the singer and songwriter’s long legs all the way up to her thighs.
 Gloves that end in long nails adorn her hands.